pwbriggs/music-assistant.github.io/docs/Installation.md

 ____________

-### Notes
+### Server Notes

 - Because the server heavily relies on multicast techniques like mDNS and uPNP to discover players in your network it MUST be run in the same Layer 2 network as your player devices.

 - The server itself hosts a very simple webserver to stream audio to devices.
-This webinterface must be run at HTTP (so no HTTPS) and accessible by IP-address from local players.
-See the server's logging at startup if it correctly auto-detected the local IP.
+This webinterface must be accessible via HTTP (no HTTPS) by IP-address from local players.
+See the server's logging at startup to see if the server has correctly auto-detected the local IP.

 - The server itself hosts a websocket API and a JSON RPC API which is more or less compatible with LMS.
 The Music Assistant fronted communicates with the server using the websockets API.

-- The webinterface of the server can be reached on the tcp port 8095 by default (unless that port is occupied, then it picks the next available port).
-See the server's logging to confirm the port.
+- The webinterface of the server can be reached on tcp port 8095 if enabled in the settings.
+By default on HAOS based installations the webserver is internal only and not exposed to the outside world.
+It is protected by HA authentication using the Ingress feature of Home Assistant (hence you also get the sidepanel for free)

-## Support, documentation
+- You can access the frontend over https by following these steps:
+  (1) Expose the webserver via MA settings --> Core --> webserver (2) To access the frontend behind a reverse proxy you will have to configure the reverse proxy to point at the 8095 port and expose it to whatever is desired (and add an ssl certificate).
+How that works differs for each implemention.

+!!! tip You can also keep the server more secure by NOT exposing the webserver and let the addon talk directly to the webserver on the internal docker network.
+In that case address the internal dns name of the addon, e.g. <http://d5369777-music-assistant-beta:8095>

+## Usage and Notes

+- If you are running Music Assistant in docker, you need to access the webinterface at http://youripaddress:8095.
+When running the Home Assistant add-on, you can access the webinterface from the add-on (a shortcut can be added to the sidebar) which is more secure than via the port.
+- Music from your music sources will be automatically loaded into the Music Assistant library.
+If you have multiple sources, they will be merged as one library.
+- In this first implementation there's only support for "Library items", so your favourited artists, albums and playlists.
+In a later release we'll provide options to browse the recommendations of the various streaming providers.
+- Items on disk are not favourited by default.
+You can see all items if you deselect the "in library" filter (the heart) and decide for yourself what you want in your favourites.
+- Note that at the first startup it can take a while before data is available (first sync), the Music Assistant UI will notify you about tasks that are in progress.
+- Music sources are synced at addon (re)start and every 3 hours.
+- If a song is available on multiple providers (e.g. Spotify and a flac file on disk), the file/stream with the highest quality is always preferred when starting a stream.
+- Music Assistant uses a custom stream port (TCP 8096 by default) to stream audio to players.
+Players must be able to reach the Home Assistant instance and this port.
+If you're running one of the recommended Home Assistant installation methods, this is all handled for you, otherwise you will have to make sure you're running HA in HOST network mode.
+Note: If the default port 8096 is occupied, the next port will be tried, and so on.
+- See the [GitHub discussion](https://github.com/orgs/music-assistant/discussions/710#discussioncomment-7987528) for more detailed information

+## Support and Documentation

 Because this project originated out of a Home Assistant integration, we maintain all our documentatation and enduser support in a separate reposity.
 Raise issues and discuss ideas here: https://github.com/music-assistant/hass-music-assistant